nova-model/nova-tutorial/episodes/03-Nova-Galaxy.md

             params.add_input(name="fractal_type", value=self.fractal_type)

         ```
         Note that we create a `Tool` object with the `id="neutrons_fractal"`.
 This tells `nova-galaxy` which NDIP tool we want to run.
 The obvious question at this point is how do we know the id of the tool and what parameters it expects?
-We can look at the tool's launch page in calvera for some hints but ultimately we have to look at the tool's [xml file](https://code.ornl.gov/ndip/galaxy-tools/-/blob/dev/tools/neutrons/test_tools/fractal.xml?ref_type=heads).
+We can look at the tool\'s launch page in calvera for some hints but ultimately we have to look at the tool\'s [xml file](https://code.ornl.gov/ndip/galaxy-tools/-/blob/dev/tools/neutrons/test_tools/fractal.xml?ref_type=heads).

     *   **Connect and Run the Tool**:  The `with nova.connect() as galaxy_connection:` block establishes a connection to NDIP and ensures proper handling of the connection:
         ```python